pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 - Joining fee: Rs.
 500 + GST, [Flipkart](https://l.cardinfo.in/flipkart) voucher worth Rs.
 500 provided
 - Renewal fee: Rs.
 500 + GST, waived off on annual spends greater than Rs.
 2 Lakhs
 - Reward Rate:
-  - 5% cashback on Flipkart, Myntra and 2GUD
-  - 4% cashback on Preferred Partners ([MakeMyTrip](https://l.cardinfo.in/makemytrip), [Goibibo](https://l.cardinfo.in/goibibo), Uber, PVR, Curefit and UrbanClap)
   - 5% cashback on [Flipkart](https://l.cardinfo.in/flipkart), [Myntra](https://l.cardinfo.in/myntra) and 2GUD
   - 4% cashback on Preferred Partners ([MakeMyTrip](https://l.cardinfo.in/makemytrip), [Goibibo](https://l.cardinfo.in/goibibo), Uber, PVR, Curefit and UrbanClap)
   - 1.5% cashback on all other merchants